 Option 2: Include the following if customer purchases the Slice/Block product and IS served by Transfer Service.

-14.4 Real Power Losses (09/08/08 Version)
+14.4 Real Power Losses

 BPA is responsible for the real power losses necessary to deliver Tier 1 Block Amounts and Tier 2 Block Amounts to «Customer Name»’s PODs listed in Exhibit E.

-«Customer Name» shall be responsible for all real power losses associated with the delivery of its Slice Output Energy except BPA shall be responsible for real power losses associated with the delivery of Slice Output Energy across the Third Party Transmission Provider’s system to «Customer Name»’s PODs listed in Exhibit E.
+«Customer Name» shall be responsible for all real power losses associated with the delivery of its Slice Output Energy except BPA shall be responsible for real power losses associated with the delivery of Slice Output Energy across the Third-Party Transmission Provider’s system to «Customer Name»’s PODs listed in Exhibit E.

 End Option 2